RParedesPalacios/Layers/README.md

 	* Flexible.
 	* Easy to use.
 	* Optimized for CPU (not GPU).
 	* Mainly for academic use.
+Layers is used in the following subjects:
+		* Neural Networks
+		* Computer Vision

 ## Authors